leafac/leafac.com/prose/compiling-to-the-lambda-calculus/numbers.md

 <figure markdown="1">
 {% include_relative numbers--sub1.svg %}
 <figcaption markdown="1">
 Tracing the execution of the predecessor function `sub1`  where `n` is `5`.
 The initial argument `x` (in blue) is a pair containing zeroes.
 The function `f` (in green) is applied `n` times (there are five green arrows in the figure), and it moves a sliding window on the number line one step to the right.
-Finally, the answer is left element of the pair.
+Finally, the answer is the left element of the pair (in magenta).
 </figcaption>
 </figure>
 </aside>